Nordix/service-watcher/README.md

 ...
 ```

-In the sctipt dump all services with `service-watcher -services` and
+In the script dump all services with `service-watcher -services` and
 process the output with [jq](https://stedolan.github.io/jq/).